okcruby/okcruby.github.io/source/_posts/2016-04-12-a-topic-you-can-depend-on.markdown

 ---
 layout: post
-title: "A Topic you can Depend on"
+title: "April 14, 2016 Meeting"
 date: 2016-04-12 17:50
 comments: true
 categories:
 ---

+## A Topic you can Depend on

 Lately Package Management seems to have really broken into a lot of discussions occurring amongst programmers.
 In this months